Ziszel/space-invaders-clone/README.md

 A space invaders clone built in C++ using the Raylib framework.

-The game is verified to work on Debian Linux (Buster)
+The game is verified to work on Debian (Buster) and Arch Linux

 You will need to install the following in order to build the program: